-Covered Health The Amount You Pay The Amount You Pay What are the Limitations & Exceptions?
-Care Service Network Out-of-Network What Is the Copayment or Coinsurance You Pay?
+What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Network 20% Non Network 40% Limited to 90 days per year.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Network Yes Non Network Yes Does the Annual Network Non Network Deductible Apply?
-Yes Yes
+Network Yes Non Network Yes Does the Annual Deductible Apply?
+Network Yes Non Network Yes